 Project Director: Dr. Jane Landers, Vanderbilt University

 Co-Director: Dr. Mariza de Carvalho Soares, Universidade Federal Fluminense

-Brazil, with a population of almost 192 million inhabitants, is the fifth most populous nation in the world.
+With a population of almost 192 million inhabitants, Brazil is the fifth most populous nation in the world.
 The Brazilian population is diverse with nearly half the nation’s residents claiming African descent.